 Some might argue they’re not a type of French fry, but what else do you call delicious, bite-sized morsels of fried potato?
-Either way, Tater Tots (technically a trademark of Ore-Ida) are a childhood favorite that most adults must admit they love too.
-You can deep-fry, shallow-fry or oven-bake the frozen kind, or take a DIY approach.
-It’s fairly time-consuming, requiring you to parboil potatoes, grate them, form them into the signature cylindrical nugget shape then fry or bake the tots, but the results are delightful.
-Bonus points if you turn them into “Tachos” – yup, those are Tater Tot nachos.
+Either way, Tater Tots (technically a trademark of Ore-Ida) is a childhood favorite that most adults must admit they love too.
+You can deep-fry, shallow-fry or oven-bake the frozen kind or take a DIY approach.
+It’s fairly time-consuming, requiring you to parboil potatoes, grate them, form them into the signature cylindrical nugget shape, and then fry or bake the tots, but the results are delightful.
+Bonus points if you turn them into “Tachos” – those are Tater Tot nachos.

 9. Cottage Fries

 Cottage fries, also known as home fries or round-cut fries, are flat discs cut from a full potato, either peeled or with the skin still on.
 They can be cut relatively thick or thin and deep-fried, shallow-fried, or baked in the oven.
 Some frozen versions have a smiley face design.
 Their large surface area makes cottage fries great for dipping into sauces.

 You can very easily substitute sweet potatoes (also known as yams) for regular white potatoes to make any style of fries.
 Sweet potato fries don’t tend to get as crispy as their white-potato counterparts, but they are more nutritious and offer a sweet flavor and creamy texture that many people love.
 And remember, you don’t really have to choose one or the other – there’s room in your life for all kinds of French fries!